curl/curl-for-win/README.md

   slightly different build options and toolchain builds/versions.
 Except `llvm-mingw` builds, which are reproducible across platforms.
 ARM64 and BoringSSL builds are such by default.
-- We code-sign with a self-signed certificate, and avoid trusted timestamps for reproducibility.
+- We code-sign with a self-signed certificate on Windows, and avoid trusted timestamps for reproducibility.

 # Features